sankari3153/Task_weather/README.md

-Step 1: Install Node.js from https://nodejs.org if it is not already installed.

-Step 2: Open terminal or command prompt and create a new React project by running: npx create-react-app weather-app

-Step 3: Navigate to the project folder: cd weather-app

-Step 4: Inside the src folder, create a new folder called components, and inside it, create a file named WeatherCard.js.

-Step 5: Open the App.js file and replace its content with the React code that fetches weather data using the OpenWeatherMap API and displays city, temperature, humidity, description, and an icon.

-Step 6: In WeatherCard.js, write the code to display the weather result using props passed from App.js.

-Step 7: In the root of your project folder, create a file named .env and paste your API key like this (no quotes):
-REACT_APP_WEATHER_API_KEY=your_api_key_here

-Step 8: Get your API key by signing up at https://openweathermap.org/api, logging in, and copying your key from the API keys section.

-Step 9: Open the terminal and install all required dependencies by running: npm install

-Step 10: Start the app using the command: npm start
+# Simple Weather App

+This is a basic React app that shows the current weather of any city.
+The user types a city name, and the app fetches weather data using the OpenWeatherMap API.

+## Steps to Run

+1. Install Node.js on your system.
+2. Create the app using: `npx create-react-app weather-app`
+3. Go into the project: `cd weather-app`
+4. Create a `.env` file in the root and add:
+   `REACT_APP_WEATHER_API_KEY=your_api_key_here`
+5. Get your API key from: https://openweathermap.org/api
+6. Replace the code in `App.js`, create a `WeatherCard.js` inside `src/components`, and style using `App.css`.
+7. Install dependencies: `npm install`
+8. Run the app: `npm start`

-Step 11: The app will open in your browser at http://localhost:3000.
-Enter a city name, click the button, and it will show the weather details.
-If the city is invalid, an error message will appear.
-While fetching, a loading message will be shown.
+The app will open in your browser at `http://localhost:3000`.
+Enter a city name to see the temperature, humidity, weather condition, and an icon.
+It also shows errors for invalid city names and a loading message while fetching.

-Step 12: For styling, edit the App.css file to include background design, card layout, input styling, and error message styles.

-Step 13: The app is now ready.
-It includes React hooks (useState), functional components, API fetch, .env file usage, and proper error handling.